 (state, action) => state.
 In this sense, Redux is true to the Flux architecture, but makes it simpler thanks to pure functions.

 Another important difference from Flux is that Redux assumes you never mutate your data.
 You can use plain objects and arrays for your state just fine, but mutating them inside the reducers is strongly discouraged.
-You should always return a new object, which is easy with the object spread operator proposal, or with a library like Immutable.
+You should always return a new object, which can be done using the object spread operator or the Immer immutable update library.

 While it is technically possible to write impure reducers that mutate the data for performance corner cases, we actively discourage you from doing this.
 Development features like time travel, record/replay, or hot reloading will break.
 Moreover it doesn't seem like immutability poses performance problems in most real apps, because, as Om demonstrates, even if you lose out on object allocation, you still win by avoiding expensive re-renders and re-calculations, as you know exactly what changed thanks to reducer purity.